Salem in Essex County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Women.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wharves in the late 1800's (within shouting distance of this marker); Central Wharf (within shouting distance of this marker); Salem Maritime National Historic Site (within shouting distance of this marker); The Custom House (within shouting distance of this marker); Derby Wharf (within shouting distance of this marker); The Hawkes House (within shouting distance of this marker); Derby House (within shouting distance of this marker); Custom House Place (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Wharves in the late 1800's (within shouting distance of this marker); Central Wharf (within shouting distance of this marker); Salem Maritime National Historic Site (within shouting distance of this marker); a different marker also named The Custom House (within shouting distance of this marker); Public Stores (within shouting distance of this marker); a different marker also named Derby Wharf (within shouting distance of this marker); The Hawkes House (within shouting distance of this marker); a different marker also named Derby House (within shouting distance of this marker).
 Touch for a list and map of all markers in Salem.